rudraksha-avatara/ddos-load/README.md

 #### ✅ You MAY use this tool to:

-- Test your own servers and applications
+- attack your own servers and applications
-- Test systems where you have explicit written permission
+- attack systems where you have explicit written permission
 - Conduct authorized penetration to attack
 - Perform capacity planning for your infrastructure
-- Test staging/development environments you control
+- attack staging/development environments you control
 - Conduct security assessments with proper authorization

 #### ❌ You MUST NOT use this tool to:

 - Attack or disrupt third-party websites
-- Test systems without explicit permission
+- attack systems without explicit permission
 - Conduct unauthorized security to attack
 - Overload shared hosting environments
 - Violate terms of service of any platform